 - Select ‘Run ProteinProphet’ to validate your protein identifications.
 (More information about ProteinProphet here).

 - If you are performing an open search, select Crystal-C to further improve filtering and interpretability of your results.

 Specify filtering criteria and reports:

 - Select ‘Create report’ to output tab-delimited tables of the search results.

-- Select ‘Label-free Quant’ to perform label-free quantification if you need it.
+- Select ‘Run Quantitation’ to perform label-free quantification if desired.

-- Select ‘Generate Spectral Library from search results’ to generate spectral library if you need it.
+- Select ‘Generate Spectral Library from search results’ to generate spectral library if desired.